rsamec/react-designer-core/README.md

 +   PDF - better support
     +   publish pdfkit service
     +   better support html fragments -> to pdf (using html parser) - consider using pdfmake
-+   support for svg - rendering on server

 ### License